 In addition to Rapoport and Cowan, another doctor who co-authored the study is Jo Bonner, MD, at the Mercy Headache Center in St. Louis, MO.

 In November 2018 Theranica reported results of a prospective, randomized, double-blind, sham-controlled, multi-center study that evaluated the efficacy, safety, and tolerability of the device on 252 patients diagnosed with migraine with or without aura.
 The study met its primary endpoint and almost all of its secondary and exploratory results with high statistical significance.
 On its primary endpoint of pain relief at 2 hours post-treatment, the device demonstrated a 66.7% response rate in the active arm vs. 38.8% in the placebo group (p<0.0001).
 On the secondary endpoint of being pain-free at 2 hours post-treatment, the response rate was 37.4% (active) vs. 18.4% (placebo) (p<0.004).

 On the secondary endpoint of relief of the most bothersome symptom (MBS) out of phonophobia, photophobia, and nausea at 2 hours post-treatment, the response rate was 46.3% (active) vs. 22.2% (placebo) (p<0.001).
 On the secondary endpoint of relief of both pain and the MBS at 2 hours post-treatment, the response rate was 40.0% (active) vs. 15.2% (placebo) (p<0.0005).

-Alon Ironi, CEO and co-founder of Theranica, said the company plans to launch the Nerivio Migra in the United States later this year.
+Alon Ironi, CEO and co-founder of Theranica, said in May that the company plans to launch the Nerivio Migra in the United States later this year.
 He also noted that the company is pursuing potential future indications for the device.